Wonderful Wonderful (The Killers album)

 Wonderful Wonderful is the fifth studio album by American rock band the Killers, released on September 22, 2017, by Island Records.
-It is their first studio album in five years, since Battle Born (2012), and their fifth consecutive studio album to top the UK Albums Chart.
+It was their first studio album in five years, since Battle Born (2012), and their fifth consecutive studio album to top the UK Albums Chart.
 It is also their first album to top the Billboard 200, moving 118,000 album-equivalent units in its first week.
-Wonderful Wonderful is the Killers' last album to feature the band's core line-up, with lead guitarist Dave Keuning and bassist Mark Stoermer being absent on Imploding the Mirage (2020) and Pressure Machine (2021), respectively.
+Wonderful Wonderful is the Killers' most recent album to feature the band's core line-up, with lead guitarist Dave Keuning and bassist Mark Stoermer being absent on Imploding the Mirage (2020) and Pressure Machine (2021), respectively.